Initao: History

 Based on the research report submitted by L.M.
 Neri, A.M.M.
 Ragrario, E.C.R.
 Robles, and A.J.
 Carlos, the original settlers of Initao were the Bukidnons.
 They were described as warlike and aggressive and ready to sacrifice their lives in defending their territory.
 It is said that the early community in Initao was ruled by three (3) brothers named Datu Hukom, Datu Tamparong, and Datu Pulagoyan, who had to protect early settlers in Initao against Moro invasions in the sixteenth century.

 Because of the frequent threat by the Moro pirates, the people of Initao became war-like.
-They were considered to be /hot-blooded/ and /hot-tempered/ fearless fighters.
+They were considered to be hot-blooded or hot-tempered, fearless fighters.
 Hence, the word Initao comes from the word init which means “hot” and tao which means “people.”
 They were people perpetually prepared to fight their enemy to defend their territory and community.
 Legend also has it that the Moro raiders were defeated, the people planted bamboo along the Initao River as a symbol of peace and truce among them.

 The word Initao, originally spelled by the Spaniards as Ynitao, was mentioned on August 6, 1838, in the inventory of livestock, fruits, exotic and cereal plants in the Provincia de Misamis (Ereccion de Pueblos, Misamis 1808–1839).
 In May 1858, Ynitao was headed by Gobernadorcillo Francisco Antonio and succeeded by Gobernadorcillo Abariano Caburratan in 1894.

 In 1838, Initao was a Spanish pueblo composed of 3 cabecerias (Ereccion de Pueblos, Misamis 1808–1839).
 On October 27, 1877, Ynitao had 7 cabecerias which became 8 on June 30, 1882.
 It was decreased to 1 cabeceria, known as Apas, on June 30, 1883, until 1884 with a total population of 1,514.
 On June 30, 1887, Ynitao again increased its number of cabeceria to 19 and decreased to 12 on October 3, 1892.

 In 1896–1902, Ynitao was in the province of Lanao.
 In 1903, Initao once again became a pueblo.
 The municipality is one of the oldest in the western part of Misamis Oriental.

+Initao, which became part of the then-undivided Misamis, reduced its territory following the establishment of Moro Province in 1903 through Act No. 787.

 In 1957, the barrio of Naawan, then part of Initao, was constituted into the town of Naawan.

 Moreover, the municipalities of Manticao and Lugait were once part of Initao until 1948.